Toll Free: 800-891-3100 Local: 503-685-5015 Fax: 503-682-9680 Email: email@example.com

 How Assisted Opening Works

-It's held securely closed in your pocket, but initiate the deployment, and part way through the rotation the blade swings open at impressive speed for simple, powerful, one-handed opening.
+It's held securely closed in your pocket, but initiate the deployment, and part way through the rotation the blade open at an impressive speed for simple, powerful, one-handed opening.

 Palm Bay, Florida